Sun Yuting: Life

 Sun Yuting was from Jining, Shandong Province.
 He sat for the palace-level imperial examination in 1775 and obtained the position of a tong jinshi chushen (third class graduate).
 He was admitted to the Hanlin Academy, where he served as a shujishi (庶吉士).
 In August 1802, he was promoted from buzhengshi (布政使; Lieutenant-Governor) of Hubei Province to Provincial Governor of Guangxi Province.
 On 29 October 1803, he was reassigned to serve as the Provincial Governor of Guangdong Province.
 Around December 1804, he was transferred back to Guangxi, but was relocated back to Guangdong on 4 July 1805 until 1808.

 In 1810, Sun Yuting was appointed as the Provincial Governor of Yunnan Province before he was later promoted to Viceroy of Huguang and then Viceroy of Liangjiang.
 In March 1821, while serving as Viceroy of Liangjiang, he was also given the honorary title of Assisting Grand Secretary (協辦大學士).
 In August 1824, he was promoted to Grand Secretary of Tiren Cabinet (體仁閣大學士).
 However, he was subsequently dismissed from office in 1824 due to a breach in the Yellow River embankment, which was under his supervision.

 In July 1825, Sun Yuting was restored to the civil service as a bianxiu (編修; compiler and editor) in the Hanlin Academy under the xiuzhi (休致) system for retired officials.
 In 1834, he was awarded the privilege of wearing the hat of a fourth-grade official.
 He died in the same year at the age of 82.

 During his tenure as Provincial Governor of Guangdong, Sun Yuting put down the Shantou clan fights and tried to eliminate the practice of bribing pirates into submitting to the government.
-In 1802, as Provincial Governor of Guangxi, he urged the Qing imperial court to recognise Fu Yang, the de facto king of Annam, and allow Annam to be again called Nanyue.
+In 1802, as Provincial Governor of Guangxi, he urged the Qing imperial court to recognise Fu Yang (aka Gia Long), the de facto king of Annam, and allow Annam to be again called Nanyue.
 In 1816, when Lord Amherst visited the Jiaqing Emperor's court as England's ambassador extraordinary to China, Sun Yuting advised the Jiaqing Emperor to exempt Amherst from the customary prostrations and kowtowing for foreign ambassadors to the Emperor.
 At the same time, he assured the Jiaqing Emperor that the English could not live without tea, and that to prohibit tea exports from China would soon bring England to its knees.